PencilCode/musical.js/README.md

   Timbre can be changed later using instrument.setTimbre.
 See an example below.

-* `instrument.tone(frequency [,volume, duration, delay, timbre])`
-  plays a single tone for a little while.
+* `instrument.tone(frequency [,volume, duration, delay, timbre, origin])` plays a single tone for a little while.
 Frequency may be specified as a positive number (in Hz) or a negative integer (a midi note number), or a pitch string like '^C,' (ABC notation for a pitch).
-  Other arguments are optional: volume defaults to 1, duration defaults to 10 seconds, delay defaults to zero (play right now), and timbre defaults to null, which applies the instrument's default timbre.
+  Other arguments are optional: `volume` defaults to 1, `duration` defaults to 10 seconds, `delay` defaults to zero (play right now), and `timbre` defaults to null, which applies the instrument's default timbre. `origin` defaults to null and is visible in the record passed to the event listener in order to support visual feedback by highlighting corresponding objects on the user interface.

 * `instrument.play(abcnotation)` plays a song as expressed in ABC notation, as can be found on the web.
 See examples below.